Skip to content

 Step 3: Measure the Cutting Space

-• Place the Vernier caliper between the two points you want to measure.
+• I place the Vernier caliper between the two points I need.

-• Ensure that the jaws are properly aligned with the reference points.
+• I align the jaws with the reference points.

 Step 4: Check the Cutting Depth